 Watching for recurrence

-In general, physical and skin examinations are performed every 3 to 6 months for the first 2 to 3 years and then once a year after that.
+In general, physical and skin examinations are performed every 3 to 6 months for at least the first 2 to 3 years and then once a year after that.
 However, your doctor may recommend a different follow-up schedule.
-A chest x-ray, CT scan, MRI, and/or PET-CT scan may be recommended if the melanoma has a higher chance of coming back.
+A chest x-ray, computed tomography (CT) scan, magnetic resonance imaging (MRI), and/or positron emission tomography (PET)-CT scan may be recommended if the melanoma has a higher chance of coming back.
 For people treated for early-stage melanoma, scans are not generally recommended during follow-up care.

 Preventing and detecting second skin cancers

 Routine screening with a skin examination for a new melanoma and non-melanoma skin cancer is a necessary part of follow-up care, as is sun protection and sun avoidance.
-Screening for melanoma and other skin cancers may include mole mapping (photography of the moles) by a doctor or other health care professional.
+Screening for melanoma and other skin cancers by a doctor or other health care professional may be recommended.
+Regular photography of the skin to closely watch your skin may be recommended.
 If possible, you should ask your doctor for copies of your photographs and learn how to perform a skin self-examination.
 There is growing evidence that individuals who are followed using photographs are diagnosed at an earlier stage of melanoma.

-Protecting your skin from UV radiation is important to help prevent second skin cancers, either melanoma or non-melanoma skin cancer.
+Protecting your skin from ultraviolet (UV) radiation is important to help prevent second skin cancers, both melanoma and non-melanoma skin cancer.
 Many people who are treated for melanoma lead an active, outdoor lifestyle.
 It is important to take steps to protect yourself from further skin damage.
 You can protect against further sun damage by: